PauseAI Proposal

 However, we cannot expect countries or companies to risk their competitive advantage by pausing AI training runs for a long time if other countries or companies do not do the same.
 This is why we need a global Pause.

 An international agreement is typically established through a summit, where leaders of countries meet to discuss the issue and make a decision.
-The UK has stepped up and has hosted an AI safety summit in the autumn of 2023.
-And two more summits have been announced.
-More about the summits .
+We have already had three AI safety summits so far .

 - Set up an international AI safety agency, similar to the IAEA.
 This agency will be responsible for: